For the Wangs, going out of town to celebrate New Years with good friends was an annual tradition.

 Tips and takeaways

 The burst pipe was a big surprise and even bigger learning experience for the Wangs.
-To make sure you are fully prepared here are three tips if you need to claim for a burst pipe on your insurance:
+To make sure you are fully prepared for a burst pipe and water damage, here are three insurance claim tips you need to remember:

 1. Document everything